vim-add-ons/vim-smart-print/README.md

 let g:zq_echo_log_level = 3 " Show only messages of log level <= 3

 :ZQEcho Hello World!
-You can use any Unicode glyph without quoting: ≈ß•°×∞„” :2ZQEcho Prepend with a count ↔ a message log-level AND also a distinct color :ZQEcho %1 Red %2 Green %3 Yellow %4 Blue %5 Magenta %6 Cyan %7 White %0 Error %- Reset :ZQEcho Above is the short-color format.
+You can use any Unicode glyph without quoting: ≈ß•°×∞„” :2ZQEcho Prepend with a ·count· ↔ a message log-level AND also a distinct color :ZQEcho %1 Red %2 Green %3 Yellow %4 Blue %5 Magenta %6 Cyan %7 White %0 Error %- Reset :ZQEcho Above is the short-color format.
 The long one allows to specify any
       \ hl-group: %Identifier Hello %Constant world!